 Visitors can easily explore the heart of the vineyards of Riquewihr and the nearby villages like Hunawihr, Zellenberg, Beblenheim or Kientzheim.
 You will walk along numerous vineyard paths, or wine trails, leading to the crest of each slope, where signs explain the work of the winegrowers and the diversity of the grape varieties grown.
 There are several of these wine trails around Riquewihr, winding their way through the heart of the vines and the picturesque landscapes.

-For a two-hour walk, at most, each wine trail offers a view of the local colours and flavors, as well as a connection with the personalities of the growers that bring them to life.
+For a two-hour walk, at most, each wine trail offers a view of the local colours and flavours, as well as a connection with the personalities of the growers that bring them to life.
 The tourist office in Riquewihr carries the detailed maps of the wine trails / paths around Riquewihr.

 Wine tasting in Riquewihr